hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the number in the menubar is consistent with the cursor position
 - [ ] there is a scale beneath the cursor head
   - [ ] the length is consistent with the active area
-  - [ ] the scale will adopt to the current zoom
+  - [ ] the scale will adapt to the current zoom
 - [ ] the cursor head will always be visible
 - [ ] the cursor is only visible when in the current sequence